titli17/Space-Shooter/README.md

 ## **Introduction:**

-In this project we have created a simple Space Shooting game using C++ language and raylib library. raylib is a simple and easy-to-use library to enjoy videogames programming and it's especially well suited for prototyping, tooling, graphical applications, embedded systems and education.
+In this project we have created a simple Space Shooting game using C++ language and raylib library.
+Raylib is a simple and easy-to-use library to enjoy videogames programming and it's especially well suited for prototyping, tooling, graphical applications, embedded systems and education.

 **The goal is to protect the spaceship from being destroyed by the alien invaders while shooting them down to earn points.
 As the game progresses, the aliens descend closer, increasing the challenge.
 From time to time a mystery ship appears, and the player can hit it to earn more points!
 The player has only 3 lives.**